moritzzimmer/terraform-aws-lambda/README.md

 }
 ```

-This module will add the required IAM permissions to function role automatically for both package types.
+This module will add the required IAM permissions to the function role automatically for both package types.

 In case of a `zip` deployment package, this module will also add the appropriate [extension layer](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Lambda-Insights-extension-versions.html)
 to your function (use `cloudwatch_lambda_insights_extension_version` to set the version of this layer).